-Before 1999, the import customs duties of 10% were applied to all the imported goods in the country.
+Before 1999, import customs duties of 10% were applied to all the imported goods in the country.
 The customs tariff was differentiated after the WTO accession.
-It is applied in accordance with the assumed commitments.
-The average rate of the Kyrgyz Republic Customs Tariff for all the imported goods amounts to 4.84% of the customs value; the zero rates of customs duties cover 42% of the entire customs tariff.
+Currently, it is applied in accordance with the assumed commitments.
+The average rate of the Kyrgyz Republic Customs Tariff for all the imported goods amounts to 4.84% of the customs value and zero rates of customs duties cover 42% of the entire customs tariff.
 This customs tariff applies to imports from non-CIS countries only.

-It deserves a mention that the applicable customs tariff for the imported goods is much lower than those prescribed by the country's WTO commitments.
+It is worth mentioning that the applicable customs tariff for the imported goods is much lower than those prescribed by the country's WTO commitments.
 For instance, the average rate of the duty on agricultural products under the WTO commitments should have been 12.2%, but the actual rate is 8.1%.
 The commitment rate for industrial goods is 6.5%, but the actual rate applied is 4.1%.
-The reason for this is that the manufacture of export products in Kyrgyzstan is heavily dependent on the imports of required raw materials and other materials not produced within the country, such as oil products, electrical machinery and equipment, plastics and products therefrom, rubber and products therefrom, ferrous metals, ground-based vehicles, pigments, paints, fertilisers, etc. These materials and raw materials account for about 68 to 70% of total imports.
-For this reason, the provisions are made every year for the duty-free importation of the industrial equipment and components, and raw materials required for the production within the country2, when developing the Customs Tariff for the purposes of the development of the domestic production.
+The reason for this is that the manufacture of export products in Kyrgyzstan is heavily dependent on the imports of required raw materials and other materials not produced within the country, such as oil products, electrical machinery and equipment, plastics and products from rubber and ferrous metals, ground-based vehicles, pigments, paints, fertilisers, etc. These materials and raw materials account for about 68-70% of total imports.
+For this reason, provisions are made every year for the duty-free importation of the industrial equipment/components and raw materials required for production within the country2, when developing the Customs Tariff for the purposes of the development of the domestic production.

-Kyrgyzstan is preparing its accession to the Customs Union gathering the Russian Federation, the Republic of Kazakhstan and the Republic of Belarus, which will become the Eurasian Economic Union in the territory of which will be applied a free movement of good, capitals and labour.
+Kyrgyzstan is preparing its accession to the Customs Union, which will gather the Russian Federation, the Republic of Kazakhstan and the Republic of Belarus to create the Eurasian Economic Union territory in which will a free movement of good, capitals and labour will exist.